k2view-academy/K2View-Academy/articles/26_fabric_security_iam/13_user_IAM_configuration.md

     The keystore path and related parameters are set in the `jvm.options` file.
 In the TLS/SSL SETTINGS section, review the `javax.net.ssl.keyStore` property.
 These values are configured for a hardened environment.
 For example: `$K2_HOME/.cassandra_ssl/keystore.jks`.

-    The specified alias name should be used in the configuration for the *SP_CERT_ALIAS* property.
-You'll need to use the alias of the certificate, which is already stored.
-Please verify it, using the keytool list command.
+    The specified alias name must be used for the *SP_CERT_ALIAS* property in your configuration.
+Ensure that you use the alias of the already stored certificate.
+Please verify the alias using the keytool list command.

     Use the same alias name in the configuration for the `SP_CERT_ALIAS` property.
 Confirm the alias exists by running: